Privacy Policy

 • You, or your employer interacts with us about our services, events or communications.

 By engaging with our services or otherwise interacting with us, you acknowledge this Policy.
-If you provide us personal information about other individuals (e.g. an employee, contractor or applicant), you confirm you are authorised to do so and have informed those individuals as required by the Privacy Act 2020 (and amendments).
+If you provide us personal information about other individuals (e.g. an employee, contractor or applicant), you confirm you are authorised to do so, and you have informed those individuals where required to by the Privacy Act 2020 (and amendments).

 What personal information we may collect - We only collect information that is lawful and reasonably necessary for our functions and activities.
 We limit access to those who need it and ensure it is collected, used and disclosed only to the extent necessary for the relevant purpose.
-This includes, but is not limited to;
+Examples include, but are not limited to;

 • Identity and contact information (e.g. name, phone number, email).